ESIGate | Linagora

 Main challenges of modern web architectures

-Organizations often use multiple web systems: CMS, ERP, CRM, micro‑services, etc. These tools must coexist within a coherent interface, which raises several challenges:
+Organizations often use several web systems: CMS, ERP, CRM, micro‑services, etc. These tools must coexist within a coherent interface, which raises several challenges:

 • maintain visual consistency across different technologies;